 Any Car Accident Can Be Serious

 All types of Miami car accidents can be severe, so if you’ve had an accident, be sure you get the help you need and deserve.
-Lavent Law, a firm that has substantial experience in this area, can help you understand your situation and communicate with insurance companies.
-Also, very importantly, if the other driver was negligent or impaired, Lavent Law can make sure you are powerfully represented and get the compensation you need to get back on your feet.
+Lavent Law, P.A., a firm that has substantial experience in this area, can help you understand your situation and communicate with insurance companies.
+Also, very importantly, if the other driver was negligent or impaired, Lavent Law, P.A. can make sure you are powerfully represented and get the compensation you need to get back on your feet.
 Drive safely, drive sober, and get help when you need it.
 Good rules for the road.
-Call Lavent Law at (305) 440-0450 and let us guide you through the process.
+Call Lavent Law, P.A. at (305) 440-0450 and let us guide you through the process.

 17295 NE 19th Ave